ogtem/FirefoxProfileSelectorWithPassword/README.md

 Customization:

     Edit the correct_password variable in the script to set your own password.
+A quick combination that cannot be easily seen by someone nearby is recommended.
     Update the Firefox profile names and URLs in the script as needed.
+(For more information, see the Firefox Profile Manager)

 Requirements:

     Windows operating system
     Mozilla Firefox installed

+Notes:

+    You can change echo Press enter to open Firefox... to echo Press enter to open Firefox....
+    The default password correct_password=KLL can be changed as needed. echo Opening Firefox...Ya... and echo Opening Firefox...Gu.... are lines I added for me, and you can remove or modify them.
+    You should adjust the "Ya" and "Gu" expressions as needed.